Ingrown Nail (Onychocryptosis)

 Background

-Ingrown toenail (onychocryptosis) is a fairly frequent problem resulting from either growth of nail fold inwards into the nail bed or abnormal embedding of the nail plate into the nail groove, causing significant discomfort.
-Although often thought to be synonymous, the terms ingrown nail and paronychia refer to different conditions.
-Both can cause significant discomfort.
+An ingrown nail (onychocryptosis) is a fairly frequent problem resulting either from growth of the nailfold inward into the nailbed or from abnormal embedding of the nail plate into the nail groove, causing significant discomfort.
+Although the terms ingrown nail (see the first image below) and paronychia (see the second image below) are often thought to be synonymous, they refer to different conditions, both of which can cause significant discomfort.
 Ingrown toenails may cause pain with ambulation.
-See the image below.

 Pathophysiology

 The normal distance between the nail groove and the border of the nail is 1 mm.
 A thin epithelial layer covers the nail groove and protects it from irritation.
-With an increase in pressure on the nail bed and nail groove, an epidermal breakage occurs, with subsequent inflammation, pain, and infection.
-[2]
+With increased pressure on the nailbed and nail groove, an epidermal breakage occurs, with subsequent inflammation, pain, and infection.
+[3]

 Ingrown nails generally occur as the result of poorly fitted footgear.
-However, this may be caused by prior trauma to or abnormal shape of the nail margin.
-[3]
+However, they may also be caused by prior trauma to or abnormal shape of the nail margin.
+[4]

 Types of ingrown nail include the following [5] :